Discover HeyGen's journey to $1M ARR with product demonstration videos and video presentations. Explore our strategy and insights.

 Data Dashboards

-Using Metabase, we crafted dashboards early for data insights, ensuring valuable metrics from the start.
+Using Metabase, we crafted dashboards early for data insights, ensuring valuable metrics from the start on our interactive video examples.

 A/B Testing Caution